-We can debate whether someone who clicks and ad and then converts within 28 days is a conversion.
-Certainly, the contribution of the ad probably decreases as days go on, but the likelihood of a conversion will decrease with each passing day as well.
+We can debate whether someone who clicks an ad and then converts within 7 days is a conversion.
+Certainly, the contribution of the ad decreases as days go on, but the likelihood of a conversion will decrease with each passing day as well.

 Overall, though, expect the vast majority of your conversions to happen within one day of a click.
 You’ll get others as well.
 And that will depend somewhat on the audience and other ways you communicate with them.

 For example, maybe you email the same audience that you are reaching with your ad.
 Your Facebook ad can make your email more effective and vice versa.